 Jos, often described as a religious fault line between the north and the south, has been the site of numerous large-scale and isolated incidents of violence containing a religious component.

 COCIN is one of the largest evangelical Christian denominations in Nigeria, with a large concentration in northern Nigeria.
 COCIN was established in Nigeria in 1904 by the Sudan United Mission by the leadership of Dr. Karl Kunn.

-A number of COCIN congregations and other churches have come under attack by Boko Haram recently in northern Nigeria.
-In Borno state last year, the Rev. David Usman of the COCIN church in Maiduguri was murdered by Boko Haram.
+A number of COCIN congregations and other churches have come under attack by an extremist group that is located primarily in Northern Nigeria recently in northern Nigeria.
+In Borno state last year, the Rev. David Usman of the COCIN church in Maiduguri was murdered by an extremist group that is located primarily in Northern Nigeria.
 The denomination’s church buildings in Geidam, Damaturu, and Potiskum, all in Yobe state, also have been bombed.

 COCIN church members have also been attacked in Tafawa Balewa and Bogoro Local Government Areas of Bauchi state.
 Early morning attacks in Tafawa Balewa, on Jan.
 22 left at least seven Christians dead and a church building destroyed.
-The attack on the Evangelical Church Winning All Church 2, residents of Tafawa Balewa said, was carried out by area Islamic extremists alongside members of the Boko Haram sect, with the church building and surrounding houses bombed.
+The attack on the Evangelical Church Winning All Church 2, residents of Tafawa Balewa said, was carried out by area Islamic extremists alongside members of the an extremist group that is located primarily in Northern Nigeria sect, with the church building and surrounding houses bombed.

 Suspected Islamic extremists detonated a bomb outside a church building in Suleja, Niger state, on Feb.
-19, two months after Boko Haram Islamists killed 44 Christians and blinded seven in a church bombing in nearby Madalla.
+19, two months after an extremist group that is located primarily in Northern Nigeria Islamists killed 44 Christians and blinded seven in a church bombing in nearby Madalla.
 The Feb.
 19 blast injured at five Christians.